federgraph/federgraph.github.io/_posts/2019-06-05-fmx-app-minimization.md

 description: "How to properly minimize an FMX app via the taskbar icon."
 ---

+Update: They fixed the problem in Version 10.3.2.

+The blog post content below is relevant only to version 10.3.1 and older.

 # Fix for RSP-17322

 An update regarding my FMX minimize bug fix for Delphi Rio Community.